 - In early April, after the sidewalk east of the conference center and Building J is reopened, the north entrance of the library will be closed for around two weeks.

 Collin College's Engineering Technology Department was named the 2014 Tech Titan of the Future - University Level by the Metroplex Technology Business Council for its curricula and incentives to perpetuate tech-related knowledge transfer.
 Through dual credit courses and a seamless degree transfer to UT Dallas, the engineering Technology department is creating pathways to increase the number of engineering graduates.

-The National Convergence Technology Center (CTC) is housed at the Preston Ridge Campus.
+The National Convergence Technology Center (CTC) is housed at the Frisco Campus (Preston Ridge).
 The CTC was established in 2008 to meet the growing need for employees skilled at integrating technologies.
 The CTC partners with colleges and universities across the nation to train faculty in emerging technologies and assist in the implementation of high-demand convergence technology degree and certificate programs.

 Where better to study art, writing, and technology than our impressive Library housing 70,000 scholarly books, 7800 DVDs, 300 hard copy journal and newspaper subscriptions, 100 high-speed computers, 20 scanners, and 20 study rooms.

 Set up an appointment...meet with one of our subject specialist to identify useful sources, learn to search databases effectively or just get started with your research.

 Collin WEEKEND COLLEGE offers students alternatives for those unable to attend college during a traditional time frame, desiring to augment a traditional class schedule, or add classes to their day, evening or online schedules.

 District Dean of Evening and Weekend College .......Gaye Cooksey / 469-365-1808 / J230